Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.

 “You may go, young man, at your own convenience.”
 Then the young brahmin Subha, son of Todeyya, having delighted and rejoiced in the Blessed One’s words, rose from his seat, and after paying homage to the Blessed One, keeping him on his right, he departed.

 At that time, the brahmin Jānussoṇi was leaving Sāvatthī during the day in an all-white chariot drawn by mares.
-He saw the young brahmin Subha, son of Todeyya, coming in the distance.
+He saw the young brahmin Subha, son of Todeyya, coming from afar.
 Seeing him, he asked: “So, where is the esteemed Bhāradvāja coming from in the middle of the day?”

 “Just now, sir, I am coming from the presence of the ascetic Gotama.”